 You need to know an existing customer to get the refer-a-friend bonus.

-The Co-operative Bank has boosted its refer-a-friend switching deal from £50 to £125.
+The Co-operative Bank has brought bank its refer-a-friend switching deal, though there are a few more requirements this time around.
 Here’s how it works.

 How much can you get for switching to Co-op Bank?

 This offer is for £125 when you switch using your friend’s account details.
 The friend who refered you will also get £125.

 To get this offer you need to be referred by a friend who has an account with Co-op already and you need to not already have an account with the bank.
 If you don’t know anyone there’s a thread in our Facebook Group where people can share the love by referring one person.

 A new rule this time is can’t already have a current account with Co-operative Bank or opened one since 1 November 2022

 Then, you’ll need to open one of these two accounts:

 You can only get one bonus per person, regardless of whether you have more than one solo or any extra joint accounts.

 You’ll also only get one payment per joint account, not one each.
 So if two of you want the cash you’re better off opening two new individual accounts.